 Stonelick State Park

-A 500-foot public beach is located on the lake’s south shore.
-Swimming is permitted in designated areas during daylight hours only.
-The Friends of Stonelick recently upgraded the campground area nearby and host events annually.
-Nearby the beach is dock fishing, kayak launch, disc golf, hiking and kayak rentals.
+A 500-foot public beach sits on the south shore of Stonelick Lake.
+Swimming is permitted in designated areas during daylight hours only; no lifeguards are present.
+Nearby you’ll find dock fishing, a kayak launch, disc golf, hiking trails, and kayak rentals.
+The Friends of Stonelick have upgraded the campground area and host events throughout the season.

 Caesar Creek State Park